Inlets concepts and Frequently Asked Questions (FAQ)

 Is inlets secure?¶

 All traffic sent over an inlets tunnel is encapsulated in a TLS-encrypted websocket, which prevents eavesdropping.
+This is technically similar to HTTPS, but you'll see a URL of

 The tunnel client is authenticated using an API token which is generated by the tunnel administrator, or by automated tooling.